potash/visiblehand-core/README.md

 Seating data for various airlines come from custom web scrapers that are messy and not currently in the repository.

-Currently all of this data is in csv files in the repository.
-It would make sense to write code that pulls this data in from the original sources.
+### Utilities
+Electricity emissions data comes from the EPA's [eGrid](http://www.epa.gov/cleanenergy/documents/egridzips/Power_Profiler_Zipcode_Tool_v4-1.xlsx).
+The electricity cost and natural gas price data is fetched from the EIA's [API](http://www.eia.gov/beta/api/).